aolarchive/open-source-template/README.md

 ## Contributors

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

-## License

-A short snippet describing the license (MIT, Apache, etc.)
+Also add a link for them to [open an issue][new issue]